keithgibson/techtalk/slides.md

 **tokens => embeddings**

 <div style="font-size: 0.6em">
-"we convert the token to a dense vector representation using the embedding matrix"<!-- .element: class="fragment fade-in-then-semi-out" data-fragment-index="1" -->
+"we convert the token into a dense vector representation using the embedding matrix"<!-- .element: class="fragment fade-in-then-semi-out" data-fragment-index="1" -->
 </div>

 <div style="font-size: 0.6em">
 === <!-- .element: class="fragment fade-in-then-semi-out" data-fragment-index="2" -->
 </div>
 <div style="font-size: 0.6em">
-"we look up the token in a dictionary. we get back its value: an array of numbers"<!-- .element: class="fragment fade-in" data-fragment-index="3" -->
+"we look up the token in a dictionary. we get back its value: an array of numbers"<!-- .element: class="fragment fade-in-then-semi-out" data-fragment-index="3" -->
 </div>

 Note: